Ahmedsman/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-ALX | alx-low level programming | 0x06-pointers arrays strings.
+ALX | alx low level programming | 0x06-pointers arrays strings.

 Task 0: Function that concatenates two strings.
 This function appends the src string to the dest string, overwriting the terminating null byte (\0) at the end of dest, and then adds a terminating null byte.